Last updated October 26, 2020

 You don’t need a visa to enter Nicaragua, so that’s something we don’t have to worry about waiting for.

 In March, many US airlines suspended flights to Nicaragua.
-Flights and entry policies into Nicaragua (which were originally planned to resume in July) have been pushed back until September.
-Now, airports are open and are allowing visitors.
-Most airlines will resume U.S. to Nicaragua flights in October.
+Flights and entry policies into Nicaragua (which were originally planned to resume in July) were pushed back until September.
+Now in October, airports are open and are allowing visitors.
+Most airlines will resume U.S. to Nicaragua flights this month.

 Travelers must present a negative COVID-19 test taken within 72 hours of arrival.
 Those who present a positive test are also allowed in, but are subject to contact tracing for 14 days and must not have any respiratory symptoms.